open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 ### Set up FirstService and SecondService

-Using the earlier instructions [create two example projects](#create-two-spring-projects) and add the required [dependencies and configurations](#setup-for-manual-instrumentation).
+Using the earlier instructions [create two spring projects](#create-two-spring-projects) and add the required [dependencies and configurations](#setup-for-manual-instrumentation).

 ### Instrumentation of Client Service: SecondService